Ishmaru/Assault-Command-Mod-for-MG/README.md

 * Most infantry can perform "worker" commands such as building, repairing and harvesting.
 (Field Officers, and Kestrel are the exception).
 * Standard Grunts are promoted to other classes.
 * Transport Heli's can harvest over long distances.
+* Gatherers can Harvest indefinitely without returning to base.
 * Mobile Base, Large transport truck, can deploy Grunts, and act as a drop off point for resources.
 * High variable damage.
 Units can do devastating damage or even miss entirely.
 * Fast paced combat.
 New method to calculate damage gives better random calculations.
 Units can seem to be able to avoid damage.